 Most pets do not experience hair loss, but they can lose their whiskers, which may or may not grow back.
 And it may take some time for hair that is shaved to grow back.
 But for most pets, massive hair loss just doesn’t occur.
 The exception to this is breeds of dogs who have synchronous hair follicle activity, like Poodles, Shih Tzus, Lhasa Apsos, and Old English Sheepdogs, to name a few.

 So, now that we’ve covered the hard facts of chemotherapy in pets, it’s time to address some of the “soft” facts.
 Mainly, is chemotherapy right for your family?
-Of course, this is a deeply personal question, and of course, there is no right answer.
+Of course, this is a deeply personal question, and there is no right answer.
 You have to take into consideration many factors before deciding for or against chemotherapy.

-- Prognosis.
 Sometimes, it just doesn’t make sense to pursue chemotherapy.
 Either because the cancer your pet has doesn’t respond well, or because your pet’s prognosis is grave even with chemotherapy.

-- Cost.
 Chemotherapy is expensive.
 Not only because the drugs themselves are expensive, but also because your pet will likely need to be hospitalized for treatment each time.
 Courses of chemotherapy will vary in the number of visits your pet will need and the total length of therapy.
 Luckily Petplan pet insurance covers all cancer treatments, but if you do not have a policy for your pet, you could be looking at thousands or even tens of thousands of dollars in treatment costs.

 Chemotherapy gives your pet a chance to beat cancer, or at least send it into remission so they can get on with their regular lives – whether that means chasing a Frisbee or just lounging in the windowsill soaking up the sun.
 If your pet is facing a diagnosis of cancer, ask your veterinarian if chemotherapy can help.